CDU-HIT238/slides/week6/index.md

 * Based on Chrome's V8 JS engine
 * Runs on the server (or your computer)
 * Includes Node Package Manager (NPM)

+Note:
+You can use yarn instead of NPM but for this course we're going to use NPM

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->